hyundai-robotics/doc-hi6-sdk/4-debug/1-debug-python.md

 from _common.py.xhost_dbg import *
 ```

-The host can be a Hi6 virtual controller running in a PC development environment or an actual controller.
+The host can be a ${cont_model} virtual controller running in a PC development environment or an actual controller.
 You need to designate where xhost_dbg should access.

-There is xhost_remote_ip.py file in the apps/ folder of the Hi6 home path.
-The default value is set as the PC development environment itself (namely, the Hi6 virtual controller) as follows.
+There is xhost_remote_ip.py file in the apps/ folder of the ${cont_model} home path.
+The default value is set as the PC development environment itself (namely, the ${cont_model} virtual controller) as follows.